nikitavoloboev/data/books/books.md

 - [The Book is a Program](https://hyperlink.academy/courses/the-book-is-a-program/21) - Practical exploration in dual-publishing websites and printed books, using Pollen, LaTeX, and the Racket programming language.
 - [Write a Micro-Textbook](https://hyperlink.academy/courses/write-a-micro-textbook/14) - Write a complete first draft of a micro-textbook on a subject of your choice.
 - [3D Book Image CSS Generator](https://3d-book-css.netlify.app/) ([Code](https://github.com/scastiel/3d-book-image-css-generator))
+- [StoryGraph](https://thestorygraph.com/index.html) - Help you to surface the best books that fit your current mood.